chrisschm/Cards/README.md

-# Cards
+# PlayingCards

-Card Gaming Tools
+Windows Forms UserControl to show/paint a playingcard

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Each folder represents one single project.

-### Projects

-* [FCards](https://github.com/chrisschm/Cards/tree/master/FCards) Windows Forms UserControl "FCards"

 ## Built With